iamronaldlaban/Bayesian-Matting/README.md

     *  Generates a window with the unknow pixel as the center
     *  Iteratively solves to obtain alpha matte based on likelihood.
     *  Composites the image
- 4.  quality_metrics.py : Measures the MSE, SAD, PSNR and Time elapsed.
+ 4.  quality_metrics.py : Measures the MSE, SAD, PSNR, SSIM and Time elapsed.

 **Results**